Quintin-Russell/Quintin-Russell/README.md

 ### :sunglasses: About Me
 ------

 At my core, I am a constant asker of `why?` and `how did you do that?`.
-On the outside, I use Vue, React.js, Express.js, CSS, Ruby oon Rails, Python, and more to create web-based applications.
+On the outside, I use Vue, React.js, Ruby on Rails, Python, and more to create web-based applications.
 I am actively looking for opportunities that allow me to learn everyday and improve in what I know.

 #### My journey: